 Tomato, Corn and Zucchini Risotto

 Since coming home I have been cooking up a storm, working on some fun projects over at Betty Crocker.
 I have been cooking up some of the beautiful produce we have in our area.
 My uncle Tom gave me a big pint of grape tomatoes from his garden.
 They were delicious and have found their way into many recipes.
 I was excited to come home yesterday and find another pint!

 For this Farmer’s Market Risotto I sauteed corn, zucchini, and tomatoes with a little garlic and touch of red pepper.
 I added a little lime to my regular risotto recipe and it was sublime!
 You can easily substitute your favorite summer veggies.
 What are your plans for the weekend?
-Mine include finding pumpkins in August.
+Mine includes finding pumpkins in August.
 Any suggestions?

+Tomato, Corn and Zucchini Risotto